-Know where your water shut off valves are located and are easily accessible.
+Frozen pipes are a nightmare for homeowners in the winter.
+So, it’s important to know where your water shut off valves are located and are easily accessible.

-Having a plan in place to prepare for winter is the perfect way to make sure your family is safe and warm this winter without breaking the budget.
+Having a plan in place to prepare for winter is the best way to make sure your family is safe and warm this winter without breaking the budget.
 These tips will help you make your home a comfortable and warm place to be – no matter what Mother Nature has in store.